tenstorrent/tt-torch/docs/src/controlling.md

 | TT_TORCH_INLINE_PARAMETERS | Inlines parameters in the MLIR module (and thus flatbuffer executable) rather than requiring them as inputs.
 NOTE: The maximum size of a flatbuffer is 2GB so this will cause compilation to fail for sufficiently large models | False |
 | TT_TORCH_IR_LOG_LEVEL | Enables printing MLIR from Torch to TTNN.
 It supports two modes; `INFO` and `DEBUG`. `INFO` prints MLIR for all conversions steps (Torch, StableHLO, TTIR and TTNN MLIR graphs). `DEBUG` prints intermediate MLIR for all passes (IR dump before and after each pass) additionally.
 Be warned, `DEBUG` IR printing forces single core compile, so it is much slower. | Disable |

-### Controlling Compiler Behaviour Programatically
+### Controlling Compiler Behavior Programatically

-Instead of using the above environment variables, compiler behaviour can be configured programatically as well.
+Instead of using the above environment variables, compiler behavior can be configured programatically as well.

 Here is an example of enabling consteval:
 ```py